 Timing: Students will receive payment at the end of the semester.
 It can take 4 weeks or more from the date you submit your paperwork for you to receive a reimbursement check.
 For Winter term participants: Please submit your Expense Form and related documents to align with when you will need to receive payment.

 NOTE ON GRANT: For Non-U.S. Citizens, the grant may be subject to tax withholdings and reported to the IRS by Harvard.
-For U.S. Citizens, Harvard does not generally report the payment to the IRS, but all students should consult with a tax advisor to determine how to report it on their taxes.
+For U.S. Citizens/permanent residents, students do not receive a 1099.
+All students should consult with a tax advisor to determine how to report it on their taxes.

 All approved budget line items eligible for grant funding will be the sent by email to the team leader with the subject line "SE Independent Project - Application Status", along with the total team grant amount.
 To request changes to budget line items (i.e. travel destination) students must send an email to firstname.lastname@example.org detailing the changes and the reason(s) for the request prior to incurring the expense.
 You will be notified by email about the status of your request within a week of the application deadline.

 - To be eligible for grant funding project expenses must be incurred during the academic term in which the Independent Project takes place.

 - All expenses listed on the budget must be accompanied by original itemized receipts or invoices that at a minimum include: student name, date of purchase, item purchased, amount paid, and if appropriate, method of payment.

 - Expenses paid by credit card may be incurred by eligible team members only.
 We cannot fund expenses incurred on a credit card of a family member, or friend.

 - All receipts should map to approved budget line items identified in the "Application Status" email.